 A Brief History Of The German Language

 The first instances of the Proto-Germanic language were recorded when the Germanic people encountered the Romans in the first century BCE.
 At the time, Germanic was a massive group of mutually intelligible dialects in central Europe.
 It would later evolve into a variety of different languages, including English, Swedish, Dutch, Afrikaans and many others.
-At some point in the centuries following the Roman-Germanic meeting, Germanic split into North Germanic, which formed the basis of Scandinavian languages, and West Germanic, which later evolved into German, English, Scots and others.
+At some point in the centuries following the Roman-Germanic meeting, Germanic split into North Germanic, which formed the basis of Scandinavian languages, and West Germanic, which later evolved into German, English, Scots and other languages.

-The earliest evidence of Old High German, the West Germanic ancestor to modern German, comes from the runes of Elder Futhark, which have been dated to the sixth century CE.
+The earliest evidence of Old High German, the West Germanic ancestor to modern German, comes from the Elder Futhark runes, which have been dated to the sixth century CE.
 Old High German was widely used between 750 to 1050 CE.
 The year 1050 CE marks the movement to Middle German, and the shift was mainly caused by changes in vowel pronunciation and grammar.
 It was at this point that German split from Old Saxon, which later went on to become the basis for Low German, a vernacular language spoken in northern Germany.